chvvkumar/apex/README.md

 ## Prerequisites:
 Installed and working Influxdb, Grafana and Telegraf

+For newer Apex:
+Nothing needs changing.
+My A3 Apex worked right out of the box.

 For Apex Classic:
 "Open XML Access" on your Apex controller should be enabled.
 This setting can be found in the configuration > Network Setup section